 In the Select System window, choose one of the predefined systems in the list.
-Choose among Dry air, Moist air and Water-steam.
-Click the Next button (the next step in the wizard.
+Choose among Dry air, Moist air, and Water-steam.
+Click the Next button () to proceed to the next step in the wizard.

 Figure 8-11: Thermodynamic System Wizard: Select Predefined System.